 PADMA SHRI AWARD

 Smt.
-Subasini Mistry receiving PADMA SHRI AWARD from Honorable President of India Shri Ram Nath Kovind.
+Subasini Mistry the foundar of Humanity Hospital receiving PADMA SHRI AWARD from Honorable President of India Shri Ram Nath Kovind.

 Smt.
 Subasini Mistry

 Founder of Humanity Hospital

 On 13 April 1971 Shri Sadhan Chandra Mistry, aged 35 years a vegetable vendor (a total non-entity) in the obscure village of Hanspukur, West Bengal, died of a very common and minor ailment, as due to extreme poverty could not get proper medical help.
 He left behind his illiterate young wife, Subasini with two sons and two daughters, four to eight years in age.

 A small group of committed people can change the world.
 Help us to better serve the mankind.

 To be updated soon.

 - Subsidised food can be purchased from hospital canteen

 - Some fundraising effort for the hospital